pine64/community_updates/final/2023-08/post.md

     * Rework of the community website and logo
 * Newsflash
     * megi released rk2aw: a loader for your bootloader
+    * Progress on the PineTab2 and PineTab-V
+    * A PinePhone Pro connected to a thermal imaging camera
+    * Oren Klopfer's progress on Ubuntu Touch
 * Quartz64 and SOQuartz
     * U-Boot improvements thanks to Kwiboo and CounterPillow: USB, NVMe, and soon PXE
     * Improved SOQuartz CM4 baseboard compatibility